devunderslash/aws-terraform-jenkins/README.md

 The contents of the following repo contain the steps outlined in this article.
 You will find the files for provisioning Jenkins on AWS via Terraform

-You also have a basic Docker file want to test your Jenkins configuartion locally.
+You also have a basic Docker file if you want to test your Jenkins configuartion locally - `docker-compose up`

 ## Prerequisites
 - AWS Account and CLI installed